pyga/parsley/doc/tutorial.rst

                        | '-' number:right -> left - right
                        | -> left)

-This will accept things '5-4' now.
+This will accept things like '5-4' now.

 Normally we like to allow whitespace in our expressions, so let's add some support for spaces::